 Now, in its initial impression, the PS5 users are getting panicked somehow.
-Though the ‘repair your external drive’ error message is concerning, it doesn’t affect the internal SSD storage luckily.
-However, there is no official acknowledgment available from the Sony PlayStation team yet.
-But we have a couple of workarounds to try resolving this issue.
+Though the ‘repair your external drive’ error message is concerning, it doesn’t affect the internal SSD storage.
+However, no official acknowledgment is available from the Sony PlayStation team yet.
+But we have a couple of workarounds to try to resolve this issue.

 How to Fix PS5 Repairing Console Storage Error

 Keep in mind that these methods aren’t useful for every scenario.
-But you should try at least to avoid the storage error on your screen.
+But it would be best if you tried at least to avoid the storage error on your screen.

 1. Update PS5 Firmware

 Make sure that your PS5 firmware is up-to-date to its latest patch version for an improved user experience.
 The latest patch will also fix multiple bugs or known issues.

 If your PS5 system software automatic download is stuck, you can do it manually: